halitworks/halitworks/README.md

 - Using **Java** to program the robot for [FRC](https://www.firstinspires.org/about) [Team 6064](https://team6064.org.tr/).
 - Using **C++** with **Arduino IDE** for robotics activities.
 Developing projects using [**Arduino**](https://www.arduino.cc/) and the [**Deneyap board**](https://deneyapkart.org/en).

 I am constantly improving myself.
 Every year, I learn different programs and various programming languages.
 My dream is to become a **mechatronics engineer**; I hope I will succeed.
+You can see the projects I have done on [my website](https://halitmb.com/).
 I have used the following Linux distributions.

 <p align="center">
   <br>